-23.9.3 Saturation Density Price Mail-Simplified Address
+23.9.3 Saturation Mail-Simplified Address

-For each carrier route to which mail with a simplified address is sent at the saturation price, the mailer must be able to document that the mailing meets the applicable density standard.
+For each mailing of carrier route mail with simplified addresses sent at the saturation price, the mailer must document that the mailing meets the density standard.
 This documentation must show the total number of active possible deliveries and the total number to which mailpieces in the mailing are being addressed, by 5-digit ZIP Code and, within each, by carrier route.
-It must be submitted with each applicable mailing.

-23.9.4 Saturation Density Price Mail-Other
+23.9.4 Saturation Mail - Other

-For each carrier route to which mail without a simplified address is sent at the saturation price, the mailer must be able to document that the mailing meets the applicable density standards.
-This documentation must show either the total number of active possible residential deliveries and the number and percentage to which mailpieces are addressed, or the total number of all active possible deliveries and the number and percentage to which mailpieces are addressed, or 75% criterion, respectively.
+For each mailing of carrier route mail without a simplified address sent at the saturation price, the mailer must document that the mailing meets the density standards.
+This documentation must show either the total number of active possible residential deliveries and the number and percentage to which mailpieces are addressed, or the total number of all active possible deliveries and the number and percentage to which mailpieces are addressed, depending on whether qualification is based on the 90% or 75% criterion, respectively.
 The documentation must be listed by 5-digit ZIP Code and, within each, by carrier route.
-It must be submitted with each applicable mailing.

-23.9.5 High Density and Saturation Density Price Mail
+23.9.5 High Density and Saturation Mail

 If a mailing contains pieces qualifying for both walk-sequence prices, the documentation may be combined.
 Entries for pieces at the high density price must be so annotated on the documentation.
-For the entire mailing, a summary of the total number of pieces at each price must be provided.
-This documentation must be submitted with each applicable mailing.
+A summary of the total number of pieces at each price must be provided.

-23.9.6 Carrier Route Price Mail
+23.9.6 Carrier Route Mail

-If a mailing includes high density and saturation price and basic carrier route price pieces, in addition to the applicable information required by 23.9.2 through 23.9.5, the documentation for the basic carrier route price mail must show, by 5-digit ZIP Code and, within each, by carrier route, the total number of addressed pieces at each price for each carrier route to which pieces are addressed.
+If a mailing includes high density and saturation and basic carrier route pieces, in addition to the information required by 23.9.2 through 23.9.5, the documentation for the basic carrier route mail must show, by 5-digit ZIP Code and, within each, by carrier route, the number of addressed pieces at each price for each carrier route.
 Pieces qualifying for the basic carrier route price must be so annotated.
-For the entire mailing, a summary by 5-digit ZIP Code of the total number of pieces at each price must be provided.
-This documentation must be submitted with each applicable mailing to meet the documentation standard for the carrier route price.
+A summary by 5-digit ZIP Code of the total number of pieces at each price must be provided.